 Your foetus has all the characteristics of a real-life baby now, with their eyes even closing while they are asleep and opening when they are awake.
 The walls of your uterus are also thinning, meaning more light is getting through to your baby: they can even tell between day and night now.

-Your baby also now has their own immune system now: you’re passing antibodies to them as it keeps developing, helping them fight off germs once she’s born.
+Your baby also now has their own immune system: you’re passing antibodies to them as it keeps developing, helping them fight off germs once they're born.